Sleeps: 10 +cot

 The kitchen diner is a much brighter space.
 The large double glazed windows that flank one side of the room face out onto a lovely mature garden and lawn area.
 Great for watching the children play whilst you prepare a meal perhaps.
 And the large cooking range and high spec kitchen ensures the foodies in your group are able to express themselves fully.

 The old adjoining dairy has been converted into two lovely ground floor bedrooms.
 One with a double bed and one with a set of modern bunk beds.
 These two rooms share a large shower room with wc.
 Also on the ground floor we have one of two more double bedrooms plus a modern family bathroom with bath and shower over.
 There’s a third wc and washbasin upstairs.
 There are two more bedrooms up in the eaves of the stone farmhouse.
-One double room with king sized bed and one twin.
+One double room and one twin (which can be made into a kingsize zip’n link).
 All the beds are dressed with the highest grade of fine Egyptian cotton.
 And again, character features such as the shuttered dormer windows, exposed beams and cast iron radiators create a real homely feel.

 Sleeps 10 +cot